Bataan Death March: War crimes trial

-In September 1945, General Masaharu Homma was arrested by Allied troops and indicted for war crimes.
-He was charged with 43 separate counts but the verdict did not distinguish among them, leaving some doubt over whether he was found guilty of them all.
+In September 1945, Homma was arrested by Allied troops and indicted for war crimes.
+He was charged with 43 separate counts, but the verdict did not distinguish among them, leaving some doubt over whether he was found guilty of them all.
 Homma was found guilty of permitting members of his command to commit "brutal atrocities and other high crimes".
 The general, who had been absorbed in his efforts to capture Corregidor after the fall of Bataan, claimed in his defense that he remained ignorant of the high death toll of the death march until two months after the event.
-Homma's verdict was predicated on the doctrine of respondeat superior, but with an added liability standard, since the latter could not be rebutted.
-On February 26, 1946, he was sentenced to death by firing squad, and was executed on April 3 outside Manila.
+Homma's verdict was predicated on the doctrine of respondeat superior but with an added liability standard, since the latter could not be rebutted.
+On February 26, 1946, he was sentenced to death by firing squad and was executed on April 3 outside Manila.

-Masanobu Tsuji, who had directly ordered the killing of POWs, fled to China from Thailand when the war ended to escape the British authorities.
+Tsuji, who had directly ordered the killing of POWs, fled to China from Thailand when the war ended to escape the British authorities.
 Two of Homma's subordinates, Major General Yoshitaka Kawane and Colonel Kurataro Hirano, were prosecuted by an American military commission in Yokohama in 1948, using evidence presented at the Homma trial.
-They were sentenced to death by hanging, and executed at Sugamo Prison in June 12, 1949.
+They were sentenced to death by hanging and executed at Sugamo Prison on June 12, 1949.

 Post-war commemorations, apologies, and memorials

 On September 13, 2010, Japanese Foreign Minister Katsuya Okada apologized to a group of six former American soldiers who had been held as prisoners of war by the Japanese, including 90-year-old Lester Tenney and Robert Rosendahl, both survivors of the Bataan Death March.
 The six, their families, and the families of two deceased soldiers were invited to visit Japan at the expense of the Japanese government.

 In 2012, film producer Jan Thompson created a film documentary about the Death March, POW camps, and Japanese hell ships titled Never the Same: The Prisoner-of-War Experience.
-The film reproduced scenes of the camps and ships showed drawings and writings of the prisoners, and featured Loretta Swit as the narrator.
+The film reproduced scenes of the camps and ships, showed drawings and writings of the prisoners, and featured Loretta Swit as the narrator.

 Dozens of memorials (including monuments, plaques, and schools) dedicated to the prisoners who died during the Bataan Death March exist across the United States and in the Philippines.
 A wide variety of commemorative events are held to honor the victims, including holidays, athletic events such as ultramarathons, and memorial ceremonies held at military cemeteries.
+The Day of Valor is a Philippine national holiday that occurs every April 9, the day the Bataan Death March began.